 He took off his shades and shot me a piercing look.
 “No one gets tattoos here.”

 I glanced back at the dirty windows and general neglect of the storefront.
-I sure as shit wouldn’t want to get a tattoo here.
+I wouldn’t want to get a tattoo here.
 And maybe that’s what The Kings were banking on.
 Maybe the dirt and decay wasn’t from neglect, but was intentional.
 To keep people out.

 Before I could question Jakob about it, a large Latino man about my age ambled out of the front door and headed toward us.
 He wore a skintight black t-shirt with a sleeveless leather vest over it that had The Kings emblem on the right breast, similar to the one Jakob had donned the other day.
 His head was shaved.
 Tattoos snaked up his arms.
 The brows that shaded his dark eyes were heavy, lending him a hard expression that was somewhat softened by his full lips.
 I’d never seen him before.